Cereal Killer Soundtrack: Release

-The single "Electric Harley House (of Love)" was released in 1993 to promote Cereal Killer Soundtrack.
+Along with the popular "Three Little Pigs", the tracks "Electric Harley House (of Love)" and "Anarchy in the U.K." (a parody cover of the song by the Sex Pistols) were also released as singles from Cereal Killer Soundtrack throughout 1993.

 Legal issues and re-release

-Cereal Killer Soundtrack was originally released under the band name of Green Jellö.
-However, as their fame grew with the release of the popular "Three Little Pigs", Kraft Foods Inc., owner of the Jell-O trademark, claimed that Green Jellÿ were in violation of the trademark, forcing a change of the band's name.
+Cereal Killer Soundtrack was initially released under the band name of Green Jellö.
+However, as their fame grew with the release of "Three Little Pigs", Kraft Foods Inc., owner of the Jell-O trademark, claimed that Green Jellÿ were in violation of the trademark, forcing a change of the band's name.
 As a result, an updated version of Cereal Killer Soundtrack was released bearing the Green Jellÿ name (also changing the name of the last track from "Green Jellö Theme Song" to "Green Jellÿ Theme Song") later in the same year.

 In 1993, Green Jellÿ was sued by the management of Metallica for partial use of their song "Enter Sandman" in the song "Electric Harley House (of Love)".
 The bass and rhythm guitars in the solo section of the song play a riff close to that of "Enter Sandman", and even though the band mentions it in lyric immediately after the riff, the band was forced to remove the part from the later CD versions of Cereal Killer and pull the music video from MTV.